 UPDATE, February 2019: “Even though the 2018 funding for the Lake Zurich Road realignment was redirected last summer (2018), the project is still on the table and will be revisited as the underpass project continues to progress.
 The Route 14 underpass is the IDOT-approved plan for Route 14 and will occur.”

 In late February, the Village of Barrington Board of Trustees approved an Intergovernmental Agreement to present to the Barrington Area Library for their consideration of a project to re-route Lake Zurich Road to intersect U.S. Route 14 (Northwest Highway) at the existing traffic signal at Berry Road in order to alleviate an extremely unsafe intersection from the community.
 The agreement provides that the Village will purchase 2.53 acres of land from the Barrington Area Library at the library’s appraised price, subject to IDOT concurrence (federal and state funds will cover 75% of this cost).

-The Library Board is currently considering the proposal and has stated that it will vote on the proposal at a special board meeting on Monday, April 23, at 6:00 p.m.
+At their April 23, 2018 special board meeting, the Library Board voted to cease negotiations with the Village regarding the Lake Zurich Road realignment project.
 In materials to its constituents, the Library has expressed concern over certain aspects of the proposal, including safety and traffic issues relative to the new Lake Zurich Road route as well as their ability to expand in the future.
 To view the presentation that the Village provided to the Library Board, click here.

 Below are important points to consider regarding the proposal:

 Instead of realigning Lake Zurich Road, has the Village considered simply placing a light at the current Lake Zurich Road intersection?